obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ## Next Steps

-In the Part 2 we'll add some of the functionality you expect in modern video conferencing:
+In Part 2 we'll add some of the functionality you would expect in modern video conferencing:

 * Screensharing: will be scoped so that only our moderator can use it
 * Mute all other participants